typedb/typedb-docs/12-comparisons/02-graph-databases-and-typedb.md

 Writing graph queries is already a challenging task as you need to understand graph algorithms and data structures.
 With the additional challenge of not being able to abstract and reuse your graph queries to the point where you can just focus on your problem domain, adopting graph databases becomes very hard.

-To address these challenges, Grakn abstracts away the low levels of a graph database by implementing a type system.
+To address these challenges, TypeDB abstracts away the low levels of a graph database by implementing a type system.
 This abstracts away the low-level implementation details of the graph and lets you adopt the technology without a steep learning curve.

 ## Modelling and Defining Schema